 The language competencies required are:

-Ability to understand and speak French in professional context would be an asset.
+- Ability to understand and speak French in routine situations.

 Eligibility and closing date

 Diversity has been an integral part of CERN's mission since its foundation and is an established value of the Organization.
 Employing a diverse workforce is central to our success.